Copyright and academic publishing always go together. It is important to keep in mind at least three topics:

 The first two points are specified in a publishing agreement and the third is defined by the type of user license that attached to the work.

 To be able to publish your work, a publisher needs your permission.
 This is facilitated via a written agreement between the publisher and the author.
-There are three types of such agreements that define what rights will be granted to a publisher and what will be retained by the author:
+There are three types of such agreements that define which rights will be granted to a publisher and what will be retained by the author:

 Copyright Transfer Agreement (CTA) is a common type of agreement between the publisher and the author for academic articles that are published behind a paywall (in a traditional subscription way).
 In a CTA, you assign copyright to a publisher by transferring most of your rights.
 In most cases, the publisher will grant some rights back that you can exercise without permission: e.g., the right to copy and distribute the work among your colleagues, use it in teaching, placing the manuscript on your personal website or Open Access repository, etc. After copyright is transferred to a publisher, the author needs to seek permission from a publisher to be able to reuse and distribute published work for all other purposes, including commercial.
 This type of agreement is permanent unless specified otherwise.